zamazan4ik/awesome-pgo/article/article.md

 * Optimizing with PGO whole dependency tree, not only my project.
 Almost any modern application uses dependencies.
 And for making things even more complicated, this dependencies can be written in different languages, that are compiled by different compilers (with different PGO flags, as we know).
 In this case, enabling PGO build for the whole dependency tree is quickly becomes a non-trivial task.
 * It should work.

+So, what do we have now in the ecosystem?

 ### Cargo

 Cargo (the default build system for Rust) has no built-in support for PGO.
 But community (particularly [Jakub "Kobzol" Beranek](https://github.com/kobzol)) developed an extension - [cargo-pgo](https://github.com/Kobzol/cargo-pgo).
 I highly recommend you to use this Cargo extension if you are going to start optimizing Rust projects with PGO.
 I used for **every** Rust project that I PGOed (and I did it for a lot of them) - it always worked like a charm.
-It even supports optimizing with LLVM BOLT as an additional post-PGO optimization step!
+It even supports optimizing with LLVM BOLT (we will talk about it later) as an additional post-PGO optimization step!
 I wish every other ecosystem eventually will get something similar.

 TODO: add a note about missing Sampling PGO optimization integration